pingzhihe/CCC-assignment-2/README.md

 # CCC-assignment-2
-This is the project repository for Cluster and Cloud Computing (COMP90024)

 ## Project Description
 This project is a part of the Cluster and Cloud Computing subject at the University of Melbourne.
 The project aims to make aomprehensive study of big data analytics in human health and safety.